24 MPs have financial interest in form of Remunerative Directorship of a company

 Regular Remunerated Activity:

-30 (14.1%) MPs have declared that they have a financial interest in the form of Regular Remunerated Activity and 183 (85.9%) MPs have no declared financial interest under this head.
+30 (14.1 per cent) MPs have declared that they have a financial interest in the form of Regular Remunerated Activity and 183 (85.9 per cent) MPs have no declared financial interest under this head.

-The highest amount received from regular remunerated activity has been declared by Mahesh Poddar (BJP, Jharkhand) at Rs 3.18 crore per annum, followed by Mary Kom (BJP Nominated) with Rs.2.50 crore per annum and Swapan Dasgupta (Nominated) with Rs 66.60 lakh as annual income from regular remunerated activity.
+The highest amount received from regular remunerated activity has been declared by Mahesh Poddar (BJP, Jharkhand) at Rs 3.18 crore per annum, followed by Mary Kom (BJP Nominated) with Rs.2.50 crore per annum and Swapan Dasgupta (Nominated) with Rs 66.60 lakh as annual income from the regular remunerated activity.

 Paid consultancy:

-2 MPs (0.9%) have declared that they have financial interest in the form of Paid consultancy, while 211 (99.1%) MPs have no declared financial interest under this head.
+2 MPs (0.9 per cent) have declared that they have a financial interest in the form of Paid consultancy, while 211 (99.1 per cent) MPs have no declared financial interest under this head.

 The highest value of benefits derived for all paid consultancy has been declared by KTS Tulsi (Nominated) with Rs.
-27.50 lakhs, followed by Dr. Vikas Haribhau Mahatme (BJP, Maharashtra) with 5.60 lakhs.
+27.50 lakhs, followed by Dr Vikas Haribhau Mahatme (BJP, Maharashtra) with 5.60 lakhs.

 Professional engagements:

-40 (18.8%) MPs have declared that they have financial interest in the form of professional engagement and 173 (81.2%) MPs have no declared financial interest under this head.
+40 (18.8 per cent) MPs have declared that they have a financial interest in the form of professional engagement and 173 (81.2 per cent) MPs have no declared financial interest under this head.

 Arunachal: All ministers are crorepatis, but not one has pending criminal case